Website Copy Not Converting? Here’s Why (And How to Fix It)

 Common Website Copy Myths That Kill Conversions

-Let’s bust some myths that are probably sabotaging your website copy right now:
+Let’s bust some myths that are probably sabotaging your website conversion copy right now:

 Myth: More words = better SEO.
 Google cares about relevance and user experience, not word count.
 A 300-word page that perfectly answers someone’s question will outrank a 2,000-word page that doesn’t.